 Driven by: Helmut Bross and Wolfgang Locher.
 First race: Hockenheim (R3), 17 Apr 1977.
 Total of 4 recorded races.

 Swiss racer André Chevalley (Geneva) drove a Chevron in F2 at the start of 1977.
 The car was fitted with a BMW engine and was entered in two 1977 Formula 2 races, Hockenheim on 17 April and Vallelunga on 15 May, but failed to qualify for either after he was slowest of all by some distance in Germany and the third slowest in Italy.
 His car was described in Hockenheim race reports as a B40 by Sport Auto but as a B35 by Motoring News and Autosport.
 At Vallelunga, the car was listed by Autosprint as "B40/03" in a list where almost all the other chassis numbers appear to have been correct.
 This is perplexing as Chevron records show chassis B40-77-03 going to ROC and it was being raced by Michel Pignard at Tonnerre the same day as Hockenheim and at Colombier the same day as Vallelunga.
 Chevalley was not seen in F2 again that season but he used the car in at least one Swiss national event, at Ayent-Anzere in August.
 Subsequent history unknown.

 Driven by: André Chevalley.
 First race: Ayent-Anzere, 7 Aug 1977.
-Only one recorded race.
+Total of 2 recorded races.

 Chevron B35s in 1978